Helium6CRES/rocks_analysis_pipeline/README.md

 	* `qdel -u drewbyron` (delete all the jobs of user drewbyron)
 	* To look at the description of command line arguments for a given .py file use:
 		* `my_file.py -h`
+* **Permissions:**
+	* I'm finding that with multiple users working in this analysis pipeline simultaneously the permissions can get weird.
+The following two commands run from `/he6_cres` should help

 --------------------------------------------------------------------------------